 Another feature that puts this anti-cant device on my short list is the machined indicator point in the level vial housing.
 This pointer helps the eye naturally line up the bubble along with the help of the two lines before each shot.

 The clamping ring is heavy duty with the top half skeletonized to help offset the weight.
-The only things I don’t like about the Wheeler Engineering Anti Cant Indicator is because of the size of the clamping ring the scope may have to be removed to install.
-Also, it only fits 1” inch scope tubes.
-Other than those two issues this is a top quality rifle scope anti cant device.
+The only thing I don’t like about the Wheeler Engineering Anti Cant Indicator is a relatively minor issue: Because of the thickness of the clamping ring the scope may have to be removed in some instances to install.
+Other than that, this is a top quality rifle scope anti cant device.